robert/robert.github.com/_posts/2100-01-01-systems-design.md

 +----------+                                        +----------+
 ```

+`robertheaton.com` is not a single-page app.
+Whenever you click on a link, the browser has to reload the entire page. `twitter.com` *is* a single-page app.
+Whenever you click on a link, the browser dynamically updates a small portion of tthe page without forcing a full refresh.

 SPAs are a lot of work to build and maintain, but they sure look good.

 ## Steveslist smartphone apps